-- In almost all states, except Hawaii, you must pay for the self-help work.
+- In all states, except Hawaii, you must pay for the self-help work.
 You foot the bill.

 So, what should you do if your neighbor’s tree is encroaching over, upon, or under your property causing damage to your home, other fixtures, possibly threatening the life or lives of people occupying the home?

 - The first step is an obvious one but crucial to the outcome of the matter especially if consternation is at play which it typically is.
 Communicate with your neighbor.
 Meet face-to-face with your neighbor and discuss your fears regarding their tree and your property.
 Follow up with a written communiqué sent registered mail, return receipt requested.
 Yes, this is a pain and it’s time-consuming, but it will pay off in the outcome of the matter.
-Should your neighbor happen to be reasonable (the odds are against you on this one), you may even get your neighbor to pay for some of the remedial work on the subject tree.
+Should your neighbor be reasonable (the odds are against you on this one), you may even get your neighbor to pay for some of the remedial work on the tree.
 Play nice in the sandbox.
 This is not the time for screaming, cursing, or disturbing the peace.
 Remember your mother’s admonishment: You can catch more bees with honey than with vinegar.
 Moms are always right.